Herman-Adu/strapi-next-monorepo-v2/docs/00-START-HERE.md

 **Great!** Follow these steps:

-1. Choose appropriate category (01-12, or 99-archive)
+1. Choose appropriate category (01-17, numbered by topic)
 2. Create markdown file with front matter
 3. Add to this START-HERE page (if frequently used)
 4. Update [INDEX.md](INDEX.md) with entry